-Here are some common questions about the flu vaccine.
+Here are a few answers to the most common questions about the flu.

 Is the Flu Vaccine Safe for People With Asthma?

 Not only is the flu vaccine safe for people with asthma, but it can also be life-saving.
 Asthma is a chronic disease where the airways are inflamed (swollen).
 Triggers, such as allergens, pollution, and infections, can cause this swelling.

 The flu, also called influenza, is a lung infection caused by a virus.
 Many people recover from the flu without problems.
 But having asthma puts you at risk of serious health problems – called “complications” – from the flu, such as pneumonia, a lung infection.